 While they are commonly prescribed opioids, NSAIDS, and other drugs to deal with pain, researchers found that giving turmeric to burn victims improved healing (due to its anti-inflammatory properties) as well as provided natural pain relief.

-The biggest upside to using turmeric though is that there were no risk of addiction, overdose, or tolerance buildup as is normally found with prescription painkillers.
+The biggest upside to using turmeric though is that there was no risk of addiction, overdose, or tolerance buildup as is normally found with prescription painkillers.